hashgraph/did-method/did-method-specification.md

     });
 ```

-If resolved against an appnet member, resolution requires calling appnet relay service (defined below).
+If resolved against an business application network member, resolution requires calling business application network relay service (defined below).

-If the DID Document were submitted in encrypted mode, then resolution against a mirror is not possible unless the verifier is in possession of a decryption key and the appnet service is the only way of resolution.
+If the DID Document were submitted in encrypted mode, then resolution against a mirror is not possible unless the verifier is in possession of a decryption key and the business application network service is the only way of resolution.

 ### Update
-A DID document is updated within the appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A DID document is updated within the business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of the appropriate appnet's DID topic
 - `message` - a JSON DID message envelope described above with `operation` set to `update`

-Appnet members subscribed to this DID topic shall replace the previous version of the DID document from their storage with this new version upon receiving this message from a mirror.
+Business application network members subscribed to this DID topic shall replace the previous version of the DID document from their storage with this new version upon receiving this message from a mirror.

 ### Delete
-A DID document is deleted within the appnet by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A DID document is deleted within the business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message envelope described above with `operation` set to `delete`

-Appnet members subscribed to this DID topic shall delete the DID document from their storage or mark it as deleted upon receiving this message from a mirror.
+Business application network members subscribed to this DID topic shall delete the DID document from their storage or mark it as deleted upon receiving this message from a mirror.

 ### Appnet Relay Interface for CRUD Operations

-DID Controllers, who have their own accounts on the Hedera network and are authorized to submit messages to an appnet's DID topic can send Create, Update, and Delete HCS transactions directly to a Hedera network node.
-Alternatively, DID Controllers can use an appnet's relay interface that will send the HCS messages for them.
-The access to an appnet's CRUD relay interface is defined by each appnet owner, so authentication and authorization mechanisms are out of scope.
+DID Controllers, who have their own accounts on the Hedera network and are authorized to submit messages to an business application network's DID topic can send Create, Update, and Delete HCS transactions directly to a Hedera network node.
+Alternatively, DID Controllers can use an business application network's relay interface that will send the HCS messages for them.
+The access to an business application network's CRUD relay interface is defined by each business application network owner, so authentication and authorization mechanisms are out of scope.
 This specification only defines a common REST API interface for each CRUD operation.
-The interface path is relative to the service URLs defined in the appnet's address book file.
+The interface path is relative to the service URLs defined in the business application network's address book file.

-The mode in which the messages are submitted into the DID topic is defined by the appnet and in case of encryption, it is the appnet that controls encryption and decryption keys.
+The mode in which the messages are submitted into the DID topic is defined by the business application network and in case of encryption, it is the business application network that controls encryption and decryption keys.
 Due to that, submission of create, update or delete messages is executed in two steps:
 1. Message preparation
-   - DID subject sends Create/Update/Delete request to the appnet with a DID document as request body
+   - DID subject sends Create/Update/Delete request to the business application network with a DID document as request body
-   - Appnet prepares a message envelope taking care of encoding DID document, setting encryption mode and operation type
+   - Business application network member prepares a message envelope taking care of encoding DID document, setting encryption mode and operation type
-   - Appnet responds with a message envelope without signature.
+   - Business application network member responds with a message envelope without signature.
 2. Message signing and submission
    - DID subject takes appnet's response envelope and signs the `message` content with their `#did-root-key`
    - DID subject sends Submit request to the appnet with the signed message envelope as request body.